 Jesus is saying the following:

 If a man divorces his wife for any reason other than her sexual immorality, he makes her commit adultery when she remarries.
-But if he divorces her for her sexual immorality, he doesn’t make her commit adultery when she remarries, because she, through her sexual immorality which has led to being divorced by her husband, has made herself commit adultery when she remarries.
+But if he divorces her for her sexual immorality, he doesn’t make her commit adultery when she remarries, because she, through her sexual immorality which has led to her being divorced by her husband, makes herself commit adultery when she remarries.

 This would mean that remarriage is never acceptable to God while someone’s original spouse is still alive.
-So this interpretation fits with the minority evangelical view on divorce, but not with the majority view.
+So this interpretation fits with the minority evangelical view on divorce.

 Interpretation 2